DataDog/integrations-core/docs/developer/meta/docs-specs.md

 ## README file consumer

-The [README example consumer][] uses the documentation spec to render the README files that are included with every Integration package.
+The [README example consumer][docs-spec-example-consumer] uses the documentation spec to render the README files that are included with every Integration package.

 ### Links